xDaryamo/puccini/QUICKSTART.md

 ----------------------

-The default output format for the Clout is YAML but other formats are supported: JSON (and ARD-compatible JSON), XML, and CBOR.
-Here's JSON:
+The default output format for the Clout is YAML but other formats are supported: JSON (and [ARD](https://github.com/tliron/kutil/tree/master/ard/)-compatible JSON), XML, and CBOR.
+Here's ARD-compatible JSON:

-    puccini-tosca compile examples/tosca/descriptions.yaml --format=json
+    puccini-tosca compile examples/tosca/descriptions.yaml --format=cjson

-By default the output is, where relevant, prettified and colorized for human readability.
+By default the output is nicely indented and and colorized for human readability.
+You can turn off prettification if you're interested in the most compact output:
-To disable prettification:

-    puccini-tosca compile examples/tosca/descriptions.yaml --format=json --pretty=false
+    puccini-tosca compile examples/tosca/descriptions.yaml --pretty=false

+Note that colorization will *always* be disabled in contexts that do not support it.
+In other words it will likely only appear in stdout for terminal emulators that support ANSI color codes.
+However, you can also specifically turn off colorization:

+    puccini-tosca compile examples/tosca/descriptions.yaml --colorize=false

-By default the Clout is sent to stdout but you can also output to a file:
+By default the Clout is sent to stdout but you can also send it to a file (without colorization):

     puccini-tosca compile examples/tosca/descriptions.yaml --output=clout.yaml

-Of course if running in a shell you can also redirect stdout to a file:
+Of course if running in a shell you can also redirect stdout to a file (again, without colorization):

     puccini-tosca compile examples/tosca/descriptions.yaml > clout.yaml